OHNLP/TJA/module/PJI_NLP/README.md

     ```
     run_medtagger_unix_mac.sh
     ```
-2- Combine the extracted information from step 1 with microbiology lab results based on the algorithm in the below pictuer to obtain final PJI status.
+2- Combine the extracted information from step 1 with microbiology lab results based on the algorithm in the below figure to obtain final PJI status.
 ![Process for extracting and classifying PJI status](https://raw.githubusercontent.com/OHNLP/TJA/master/module/PJI_NLP/nihms-1623200-f0001.jpg)